-Due to the differences in each programming model the L1 and L2 cache configuration and status bits are located in different registers for the MPC7447A from the IBM 750GX.
+Due to the differences in each programming model, the L1 and L2 cache configuration and status bits are located in different registers in the MPC7447A and the IBM 750CX/CXE.

-There is no HID2 register in the MPC7447A so the following table shows which register bits give the same functionality in the MPC7447A.
-HID2 is used for L1 and L2 cache parity error settings and status in the IBM 750GX.
-As you can see from Table 9, these functions are spread across SSR1 which the IBM 750GX has but the bits in question are reserved, as well MSSSR and Instruction Cache and Interrupt Control Register, ICTRL, which the IBM 750GX does not have.
+The MPC7447A has some features for cache parity detection and reporting which are not present on the IBM 750CX/CXE.
+As you can see in Table 8, these functions are spread across SSR1, which the IBM 750CX/CXE has, but the bits in question are reserved, as well as the MSSSR, Instruction Cache, and Interrupt Control Register, ICTRL, which the IBM 750CX/CXE does not have.